lfallo1/vue-nuxt-demo-app/layouts/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/views#layouts).

-Specify name of layout in the 'layout' property in script tags. i.e., layout: 'users'
+Specify name of layout in the 'layout' property in script tags. i.e., layout: 'premium'